MDTGroup/Market/README.md

 - [x] User can submit/edit/delete a post with images (from camera, taken photo), video, price, description, status, location...
 - [x] User can vote for posts have a good price/deal
 - [x] User can message with each other
-- [ ] User can search by hashtag, title, description, people/branches, price, location
+- [x] User can search by hashtag, title, description
 - [x] User can receive notifications for:
     - [x] Messages
     - [x] Saved post content changes